|

 with bass, mid-range and treble controls with switchable

 frequency settings for the bass and treble controls.
-The images

-according to a review from the November 1978 issue of "High
+according to a review from the December 1978 issue of High

-Fidelity" Magazine, it was capable of dynamic peaks of 400
+Fidelity (in middle photos above), it was capable of dynamic peaks of 400

 watts/ch "that gives it a shot a first place in the receiver

+specification".
 And, better yet, the Hitachi stayed relatively cool, a good

 indicator for long transistor life.
 That's why the SR-2004 was

-Roger Russell, former loudspeaker Guru for McIntosh Labs was
+Roger Russell, former loudspeaker Guru for McIntosh Labs, was

-kind enough to provide me with a copy of this review (for a
+kind enough to provide me with a copy of the review from his collection of audio magazines,

-greatest receivers ever made.
 The power supply was dominated by

-a huge Toroidal Power Transformer surrounded by four (4) huge
+a huge toroidal power transformer surrounded by four (4) huge

 capacitors, 2 per channel.
 All of the internal electronics were